Richard Violette

 Since conferral, I have worked as a Senior Research Assistant at the Centre for the Business and Economics of Health (CBEH) at the University of Queensland, and then as a Research Fellow at the UQ Poche Centre for Indigenous Health.

-the Murtupuni Centre for Rural and Remote Health on Kalkadoon country in Mount Isa.
+I am currently the Senior Academic Lead Research at the Murtupuni Centre for Rural and Remote Health, located on Kalkadoon country in Mount Isa.

 Research